 In 2016, for the third summer, Judy spent most Sundays at the Yachats Farmers Market selling her books.

-For the fourth summer, Judy will be set up every Sunday with her canopy and books at the Yachats Farmers Market.
-And for the 7th year she is involved in the Florence Festival of Books, September 30.
+For the fourth summer, Judy was set up every Sunday with her canopy and books at the Yachats Farmers Market during July and August.
+And for the 7th year she was involved in the Florence Festival of Books, September 30.
 She was co-founder and continues to be secretary, and she is co-chair once again.
 Judy is thrilled at how this event has evolved.